briandfoy/briandfoy.github.io/_posts/2005-08-01-murder-by-cholesterol.md

 So I decided to assist in triggering the heart attack he seemed constantly worried about.
-It never happened though, so I have nothing to confess and there's no oreason to bring me in for questioning.
+It never happened though, so I have nothing to confess and there's no reason to bring me in for questioning.

 <!--more-->